Cushion Cut Diamonds

 Price won't rule one out in favor of the other — the two are pretty close to each other in cost.
 (Check out our comprehensive guide to diamond prices by shape for more information.)

 Fancy shaped diamonds, like the cushion cut, are less expensive than round cut diamonds.
 That's thanks to their shapes, which make them efficient at using the rough diamond.
 More of this coveted rough material is sacrificed when creating the round brilliants.
-But the lower price does come with a tradeoff.
+But the lower price does come with a trade-off.
 Fancy shapes have an increased depth and more carat weight inside the center of the diamond, as opposed to on the corners or sides, where the diamond expands.
 What does that mean?
 Think of two diamonds, one cushion cut and one round, that are both 1 carat diamonds.
-The round cut will measure about 6.4mm while the cushion cut diamond wil only be about 5.5mm.
+The round cut will measure about 6.4mm while the cushion cut diamond will only be about 5.5mm.

 Popularity of cushion cut diamond engagement rings has, unfortunately, driven the up the prices of these stones.
 Luckily, there are several different styles of cushion.
 One of them, the square cushion cut, tends to be more expensive.
 That means you stand to save some money on this beloved diamond shape if you opt for an elongated cushion cut or a rectangular cushion cut.
 (Don't worry, we'll explain what those are.)
 For many shapes of diamonds, it's important to look at the length to width ratio.
 The cushion cut is no exception.
 Square, elongated, and rectangular cushion cuts all have the same basic shape, but differ in their length to width ratios.